liuzi/liuzi.github.io/_posts/2025-02-15-generative-models.md

 ## Introduction of Generative Models [[1]](#references)

 When discussing **generative models**, it's essential to understand how machine learning approaches tasks.
-Consider a scenario where we aim to distinguish between elephants and dogs, there are primarily two modeling approaches: discriminative and generative:
+Consider a scenario where we aim to distinguish between elephants and dogs.
+There are primarily two modeling approaches: discriminative and generative:

 1. **Discriminative Modeling:** This approach involves building a model that directly predicts **classification labels** or identifies the **decision boundary** between elephants and dogs.
 2. **Generative Modeling:** This approach entails constructing separate models for elephants and dogs, capturing their **respective characteristics**.
 A new animal is then compared against each model to determine which it resembles more closely.